jyang4/a5-jyang4/rubric.md

 - -4 points for 7 - 8 `lintr` errors
 - -5 points for 9+ `lintr` errors

-- 3 points for appropriate use of `dplyr` to perform data manipulation throughout
+- 2 points for appropriate use of `dplyr` to perform data manipulation throughout
+- 1 point for use of comments to describe purpose of code